 Congenital syphilis - when syphilis is passed from mother to child - presents a significant public health threat because it can lead to serious birth defects, miscarriage and infant death.
 Congenital syphilis and these complications are entirely preventable with timely testing and treatment.

-On September 29th, the New Mexico Department of Health (DOH) issued a Public Health Order (PHO) mandating that all medical providers serving pregnant women follow best practices by testing all pregnant women for syphilis multiple times.
+The New Mexico Department of Health (DOH) issued a Public Health Order (PHO) mandating that all medical providers serving pregnant women follow best practices by testing all pregnant women for syphilis multiple times.
 All providers must follow these best practices from the Centers for Disease Control and Prevention (CDC), upon consent of the patient.

 There is more information in this letter to providers.